marcusmarverick/marcusmarverick/README.md

 # 👋👨‍💻 Hello World!

 I'm Marcus Vinicius, I'm from Rio de Janeiro and I'm Student of Analityc and development system at the Unicarioca university.
-I have knowlegde in same program languages, in this moment I study Front-End, Database and OOP (object-oriented programming).
+I have knowlegde in somethins program languages, in this moment I study Front-End, Database and OOP (object-oriented programming).
 I have graduation technical for Colégio Santo Inácio - RJ (High School).
 On future, I hope study data science at my posgraduate.

 🦅 Beschützen, hoffen, vertrauen und durchhalten. 🇧🇷 🇦🇷 🇺🇾 🇺🇸 🇦🇹 🇦🇸 🇭🇰 🇲🇴 🇯🇵 🇰🇷